 - to be more than or greater than; surpass; outdo: to exceed one's expectations

 transitive verbex·ceed·ed, ex·ceed·ing, ex·ceeds

-- To go beyond the limits of: exceeded my allowance.
-See Synonyms at excel.
+- To go beyond the limits of: I exceeded my allowance.
+The car exceeded the speed limit.

 Origin of exceedMiddle English exceden, from Old French exceder, from Latin excēdere : ex-, ex- + cēdere, to go; see ked- in Indo-European roots.